Michael Rowan-Robinson

-(Geoffrey) Michael Rowan-Robinson FRAS FInstP (born 9 July 1942) is an astronomer, astrophysicist and Professor of Astrophysics at Imperial College London.
+Geoffrey Michael Rowan-Robinson FRAS FInstP (born 9 July 1942) is an astronomer, astrophysicist and Professor of Astrophysics at Imperial College London.
 He previously served as head of the astrophysics group until May 2007 and from 1981 to 1982, and as Gresham Professor of Astronomy.

 Education

 Rowan-Robinson was educated at Eshton Hall School and the University of Cambridge where he completed a Bachelor of Arts degree in Natural Sciences as an undergraduate student of Pembroke College, Cambridge.
 He went on to complete a PhD on Quasars at Royal Holloway, University of London in 1969 supervised by William McCrea.

 Research and career

 Rowan-Robinson's research interests include the Spitzer Space Telescope SWIRE project, the European Large Area ISO Survey, the UK SCUBA Survey (see James Clerk Maxwell Telescope), the IRAS PSC Redshift Survey, the Herschel Space Observatory SPIRE instrument and the Planck Surveyor HFI.

 Rowan-Robinson co-supervised Brian May's PhD in Astrophysics initially supervised by James Ring and Ken Reay.
-He retired as president of the Royal Astronomical Society in 2008.
+He was President of the Royal Astronomical Society from 2006 to 2008.

 In November 2021 he published an article on the Monthly Notices of the Royal Astronomical Society regarding the search for Planet Nine using IRAS data.